 Anti-democratic actors

-Gabon has at least 40 ethnic groups with separate languages and cultures.
+Gabon has at least 40 ethnic groups, with distinct languages and cultures.
 The largest is the Fang.
-Others include the Myene, Bandjabi, Eshira, and Bapounou.
-Gabon lacks a majority ethnic group around which the ruling PDG party could organize an ethno-nationalist power structure.
-Ethnic cleavages therefore exist.
-The Bongo family has its origins in the Téké, a very small ethnic group in Gabon.
-Therefore, the Bongo’s strategy has always been to use the ruling PDG party as a vehicle for multiethnic caucusing.
+Other prominent groups include the Myene, Bandjabi, Eshira and Bapounou.
+Gabon does not have a majority ethnic group around which the ruling PDG could organize an ethno-nationalist power structure.
+As a result, ethnic cleavages exist.
+The current transitional president, General Brice Oligui Nguema, has a mixed ethnic background, with a Téké mother and a Fang father.

-During his father Omar Bongo’s era, the underlying strategy had been to offer the largest ethnic group, the Fang (40% of the population), the prime minister post and local governments in the capital Libreville and the northern Woleu-Ntem, while guaranteeing the other small ethnic groups protection from a Fang ethno-nationalist regime (as exists in neighboring Equatorial Guinea).
-Since most ethnic groups tend to be concentrated in different regions, this strategy – denoted “géopolitique” in the local political patois – has been to co-opt influential ethnic big men and educated ethnic elites from each region into local branches of the ruling PDG party.
+Since the Téké are a very small ethnic group in the country, the previous Bongo administration’s strategy was to use the ruling PDG as a vehicle for multiethnic caucusing.
+The strategy offered the largest ethnic group, the Fang (40% of the population), the prime ministership, as well as local governments in the capital, Libreville, and in northern Woleu-Ntem, while guaranteeing smaller ethnic groups protection from a Fang ethno-nationalist regime, similar to what exists in neighboring Equatorial Guinea.
+Because most ethnic groups tend to be concentrated in different regions, this strategy – referred to as “géopolitique” in the local political patois – co-opted influential ethnic leaders and educated ethnic elites from each region into local branches of the ruling PDG.

 Cleavage / conflict management